Highland Park

 Highland Park West of Preston Neighborhood

 As in most communities, the development grows north and west.
 In 1924 the west addition of Highland Park was developed including many homes that were even grander and architecturally more substantial.
 There are still original homes found from the 30s and 40s, but there is a greater sense of redevelopment.
+Here you will also see the mapped MLS homes for sale for each specific neighborhood of Highland Park West of Preston.

 First Section of Highland Park Neighborhood West of Preston Neighborhood